zerabruck/zerabruck/README.md

 ---

-### 🧑‍💻 Fun Fact: I’m currently exploring AI & Machine Learning!
+### 🧑‍💻 : I’m currently exploring healthcare systems for low-resource hospitals, with a focus on Bahmni.

 ---